sgoeschl/freemarker-cli/README.md

 ![Customer User Products HTML](./site/image/customer-user-products-html.png "Customer User Products HTML")

-## 4.3 CSV to Markdown Transformation
+## 4.3 CSV to HTML/Markdown Transformation

 Sometimes you have a CSV file which needs to be translated in Markdown or HTML - there are on-line solutions available such as [CSV To Markdown Table Generator](https://donatstudios.com/CsvToMarkdownTable) but having a local solution gives you more flexibility.